OpenPrinting/openprinting.github.io/_posts/2024-08-03-OpenPrinting News - July 2024.md

 The next day I finally met the GNOMies and who else attended GUADEC on the pre-registration meeting.

-Friday to Sunday were the 3 days for the talks.
+Friday to Sunday were the 3 days for the talks ([All videos](https://www.youtube.com/playlist?list=PLcb5uDX8FIoAzmw9QWEJMY51Yoy3_CXPs)).
 I have given a talk, too:

 **[Snap and Ubuntu Core Desktop - Desktop Linux, as easy as a smartphone!](https://events.gnome.org/event/209/contributions/761/)**